waanlabs/gitcoffee/docs/content/administration/config-cheat-sheet.en-us.md

 ## Default Configuration (non-`app.ini` configuration)

 These values are environment-dependent but form the basis of a lot of values.
-They will be reported as part of the default configuration when running `gitea help` or on start-up.
+They will be reported as part of the default configuration when running `gitea --help` or on start-up.
 The order they are emitted there is slightly different but we will list them here in the order they are set-up.

 - _`AppPath`_: This is the absolute path of the running gitea binary.
 - _`AppWorkPath`_: This refers to "working path" of the `gitea` binary.
 It is determined by using the first set thing in the following hierarchy: